scverse/anndata/docs/concatenation.rst

         var: 'n_counts', 'means', 'dispersions', 'dispersions_norm', 'highly_variable'
         obsm: 'X_pca', 'X_umap'
         varm: 'PCs'
-        obsp: 'distances', 'connectivities'

-Note that we concatenated along the observations by default, and that all elements aligned to the observations were concatenated as well.
+Note that we concatenated along the observations by default, and that most elements aligned to the observations were concatenated as well.
+A notable exception is :attr:`~anndata.AnnData.obsp`, which can be re-enabled with the `pairwise` keyword argument.
+This is because it's not obvious that combining graphs or distance matrices padded with 0s is particularly useful, and may be unintuitive.

 Inner and outer joins
 ~~~~~~~~~~~~~~~~~~~~~